 Prestatyn Level Crossings

-We are excited to share our plan to make a significant investment in Prestatyn, North Wales, to increase the number of trains on the North Wales Coast.
+We are excited to share our plan to make a significant investment in Prestatyn, to create a safer and more accessible way for the community to cross the railway, with work on the new bridge starting soon.
+Passengers are already benefitting from increased services on the North Wales Coast.

-These crossings pose a risk to the local community due to the high number of users, such as dog walkers and school children, crossing with poor visibility of forthcoming trains, which can reach speeds of 70 to 80 miles per hour as they pass through.
+The crossings are now closed but they presented a safety risk due to the high number of users, including dog walkers and school children, combined with limited visibility of approaching trains, which can travel at speeds of up to 70-80mph.

 In addition to this, we’ve been working closely with Denbighshire council and Transport for Wales’ active travel team to agree suitable connection points for the bridge and as a result, we’re planning for the end of the ramp to tie in with the council’s future boardwalk scheme, which will mean that a temporary connection to Gas Works Lane is required until the boardwalk is ready.